 We are based at the High-Tech Campus in Eindhoven, Netherlands, and at the Technical and Life Science Faculties of EPFL, Lausanne, Switzerland.
 Both our sites are locations where world class research is developed, and we are proud to continue in this tradition.

-We are the only company worldwide to develop an implantable neural stimulation system to restore the ability of walking.
+We are the only company worldwide to develop an implantable neural stimulation system to restore the ability to walk.

 At GTX, our team of over 50 people work closely with our academic founders, along with 40 researchers and clinicians, based in both EPFL, and University Hospital Lausanne (CHUV).